SandroWissmann/Quiz/README.md

 * Modify the app settings
    * Change how many questions per quiz are asked
-   * Change appearance between Light and dark mode dynamically
+   * Change appearance between light and dark mode dynamically
    * Change language to German, English or Spanish dynamically

 <table>